zahinzaima/MyBracProcurementAutomation/README.md

   3. Install Git to your system
   4. Clone the repository to your system
   5. Open the cloned folder in Pycharm IDE
-  6. Open a terminal, and run 'pip install -r requirements.txt'
+  6. Open a terminal, and run

+     pip install -r requirements.txt

 What are being installed here: